imthiyas19/F2_DBMS/README.md

 ## List of DDL commands:
 <div align="justify">
  CREATE: This command is used to create the database or its objects (like table, index, function, views, store procedure, and triggers).
 DROP: This command is used to delete objects from the database.
 ALTER: This is used to alter the structure of the database.
 TRUNCATE: This is used to remove all records from a table, including all spaces allocated for the records are removed.
 RENAME: This is used to rename an object existing in the database.
+## Query: ### 1) Create a table student with the following fieds rollno,name,age,address,phoneno.
 </div>
 ## Query:
 ### 1) Create a table student with the following fieds rollno,name,age,address,phoneno.